Many people with stubborn areas of fat often consider liposuction as an alternative weight loss procedure.

-Downtime is minimal and results are gratifying.
+Downtime from liposuction is minimal and results are gratifying.

 This question is tricky.
 While some patients may lose a few pounds, that is not the goal of liposuction.
 The purpose of liposuction is body sculpting and improving physical physique, not weight loss.

 Usually, the maximum amount of fat that is suctioned out is the equivalent of around 5-8 pounds.
 It is not recommended to have more than 4-5L of liposuction performed in one surgical procedure, and as more is done the risk of complication increases.